Alphish/gm-cimpli/README.md

 - [Events](/Docs/01-Events.md) - an event subject to notify about important occurrences and an event observer to receive and handle these notifications
 - [Commands](/Docs/02-Commands.md) - a command to store execution logic regardless of interaction used to trigger it
+- [Properties](/Docs/03-Properties.md) - a property to keep track of a value and notify about its changes